Anwar-Khann/JavaScript_Practice/Video1/practice.md

 Write a program that takes an array of strings as input and adds a new string to the beginning using the unshift method.
 Create a program that takes an array of numbers as input and removes the first element using the shift method.
 Write a program that takes an array of strings as input and reverses the order of the elements using push and pop methods.
-Primitive vs reference data types:

-Create a program that demonstrates the difference between primitive and reference data types in JavaScript.
-Write a program that takes two variables of different data types and assigns one to the other.
-Observe how the primitive and reference data types behave in this scenario.
-Create a program that takes an array of numbers as input and adds a new element to it.
-Observe how the primitive and reference data types behave in this scenario.
-Write a program that takes two variables of the same data type and changes one of them.
-Observe how the primitive and reference data types behave in this scenario.
-Create a program that takes an array of strings as input and sorts it in alphabetical order.
-Observe how the primitive and reference data types behave in this scenario.
 Clone array, concat, spread operator:

 Write a program that takes an array of numbers as input and creates a copy of it using the slice method.